Why start CAP Debt Help at your church?

 • a heart for working with locals in your community

-CAP’s support office team will take care of the budgeting and negotiations with money lenders, so your Centre Manager will not need in-depth financial knowledge.
+CAP’s support office team/Financial Mentors will take care of the creating Money Plans and negotiations with money lenders, so your Centre Manager will not need in depth financial knowledge.

-Being a Support Friend looks like taking a client for coffee, popping by with a meal, helping with practical needs around the house, or inviting them to church.
+Being a Support Volunteers looks like taking a client for coffee, popping by with a meal, helping with practical needs around the house, checking-in or inviting them to church.

 Launch at a church service